shalomb/gitlab-job-guard/README.md

 time).

-`gitlab-job-guard.py` uses the Gitlab API to determine if existing pipelines are scheduled and  to pause-and-retry  until it  is safe  to proceed.
+`gitlab-job-guard.py` uses the Gitlab API to determine if existing pipelines are scheduled and to backoff-and-retry  until it is safe to proceed.
 Conflicts are detected  by user-defined matches on  pipeline ref names (branch,  tag, etc) and/or status.

 ## Usage